The soft skills employers look for (including examples)

 How to include soft skills in a cover letter

-A cover letter is a great way to show you possess the exact skills the job role requires.
-Use the cover letter to explain why you would be an asset to the company and role.
-Be sure to connect examples of when you’ve demonstrated your soft skills to the actual role you are applying for and use figures and statistics to display how well something worked.
+A cover letter is another great way to show you’ve got the skills the job role requires.
+Use the cover letter to explain why you’d be an asset to the company.
+Be sure to connect examples of when you’ve used your soft skills to the role you’re applying for.
+It’s great to include figures as evidence of how well something worked.

 Soft skills interview questions

-• How do you prioritise tasks when you have deadlines to meet?
+• How do you prioritise tasks when you’ve got deadlines to meet?

-• What is the most significant problem you’ve solved in the workplace?
+• What’s the most significant problem you’ve solved in the workplace?

-• Can you discuss a time when you had to manage a team through a difficult situation?
+• Can you discuss a time you managed a team through a difficult situation?

 • How do you explain new topics to colleagues unfamiliar with them?